-Cutting a hole for ice fishing and choosing the best auger
+How to go ice fishing: Cutting a hole for ice fishing and choosing the best auger

-You have picked a fishy looking spot.
+So, you have picked a fishy looking spot.
 The next step is cutting a hole in the ice.
 Hand augers are cheap and very effective particularly when dealing with less than a foot of ice.
 Some anglers also attach an auger flighting to a brushless, cordless drill.
 Electric augers with lithium batteries have recently become the rage in the ice fishing community as they are so lightweight and easy to use.

-In fact, I would argue that lightweight electric augers are one of the primary drivers to many more young people to go ice fishing today as they are so much easier to handle than the heavy gas augers that were once the industry standard just ten years ago.
+In fact, I would argue that lightweight electric augers are one of the primary drivers to many more young people to go ice fishing today as they are so much easier to handle than the heavy gas augers that were the industry standard just ten years ago.

 Catching a fish in this manner does not demand much outlay on rods or tackle.
-If you are on a budget, a simple light action ice rod with a simple plastic spool reel rigged up with 3lb/1.4kg monofilament main line will suffice for panfish like sunfish, bluegill and crappie.
+If you are on a budget, a simple light action ice rod with a simple plastic spool reel rigged up with 3lb / 1.4kg monofilament main line will suffice for panfish like sunfish, bluegill and crappie.

 Spring bobbers are cheap and easy to use.
 Simply, they’re a soft action bite detection spring that attaches to the end of the rod tip.
 Attach a spring bobber like this to the end of your rod to detect light bites from panfish.
 A small teardrop or panfish jig in a size ten or twelve tipped with a wax worm will seemingly catch panfish everywhere.

-Working the water column to find fish
+How to go ice fishing: Working the water column to find fish through the ice

 A good rule of thumb most days on many lakes for simply catching fish is to start out a foot off the bottom or weeds, and slowly work your way up.
 The spring bobber is not just for detecting bites but will also help your presentation when targeting panfish.
 Simply quiver the spring bobber and hold.
 Repeat this sequence and if the spring bobber moves, set the hook.
 Panfish eat a lot of insects and invertebrates so quiver the jig with the spring bobber to make the jig look like an insect swimming in the water.

-More tips for starting ice fishing and catching fish
+How to go ice fishing: More tips for starting ice fishing and catching fish

 Many states and provinces do allow ice anglers to use more than one line.
-A simple tip up – a simple mechanical device that helps suspend a small livebait in the water column and raises a small flag when you have a bite – can be extremely effective especially for larger predator fish like walleye, largemouth bass and northern pike.
+A simple tip up – a mechanical device that helps suspend a small live bait in the water column and raises a small flag when you have a bite – can be extremely effective especially for larger predator fish like walleye, largemouth bass and northern pike.
 Many anglers use a live minnow below the tip up fished a few feet off the bottom or weeds.
 Usually, wherever you find panfish, there will also be some larger predatory fish.

 If you are new to ice fishing, do not be intimidated.
 There are so many great opportunities to fish through the winter in so many states where safe ice exists.
 If you learn how to go ice fishing, you'll be introduced to an easy and affordable outdoor activity that continues to increase in popularity each winter for all the right reasons.